Did you know?

 • Edinburgh is the top destination for overseas and UK visitors to Scotland.

-• The city's population is around 500,000, but that figure swells to well over 1 million during the Festival in August.
+• The city's population just over 500,000, but that figure swells to well over 1 million during the Festival in August.

 • Edinburgh has 112 parks, as well as more trees per head of population than any other city in the UK.

-• Rainfall in Edinburgh is well below the Scottish average and less annually than in Rome, Frankfurt and New York.
+• Even though Scotland is known for dreich (bleak) weather, Edinburgh's rainfall is below the Scottish average and less than cities like Rome, Frankfurt, and New York.

 • Although part of the UK, Scotland has its own Parliament, which is situated in Edinburgh.